Jumper by Einstakt

 Fishskin necklaces by Fosaa, for sale at Østrøm

 Shopping in the Faroe Islands

-OK, we’ll admit right away that shopping in the Faroe Islands isn’t like shopping on Bond Street in London, or Avenue Montaigne in Paris or Fifth Avenue in New York City.
+OK, we’ll admit right away that shopping in the Faroe Islands isn’t like shopping on Bond Street in London, Avenue Montaigne in Paris, or Fifth Avenue in New York City.
 Neither would you expect it to be.
-What you do get is quiet, charming shops spread out across the cities and towns – and less traffic, obviously.
+What you do get is one-of-a-kind, charming shops spread out across the cities and towns – and less traffic, obviously.

 Faroe Islanders are creative by nature, and many have chosen to express their creativeness by making clothing and products inspired by the Faroe Islands and using resources found on the different islands.

-One such example is designer clothing company Guðrun & Guðrun, who use Faroese wool, which would otherwise be thrown away, to produce high-end fashion products that are sold worldwide.
+One such example is the clothing designers behind Guðrun & Guðrun, who use Faroese wool, which would otherwise be thrown away, to produce high-end fashion items that are sold worldwide.
 Their most well-known piece of clothing is the so-called ‘Star jumper’, which became famous when Sobie Gråbøl’s character, Sarah Lund, wore the hand-knit sweater in the popular Danish TV series Forbrydelsen, also shown on the BBC as ‘The Killing’.

 But shopping isn’t only woolly in the Faroe Islands!
 There are all sorts of interesting things to purchase, such as the Faroese products on the display at Østrøm, Faroese visual art at Einfalt, Faroese souvenirs at Visit Tórshavn, Faroese glassware at Rabarbuglas and Mikkalina Glas, Faroese music at Tutl and Faroese alcohol at Rúsan.

 The three main locations for shopping in the Faroe Islands are Tórshavn, Klaksvík, and Runavík.

 Most shops offer tax-free, so remember to ask for this while shopping (read more under practical information).